derekaraujo/HarvestHerald/README.md

 Despite the substantial error at each time sample, the predictions for each (red) follow the overall trend of the test set (cyan).
 The XGBRegressor model also seems to be faring somewhat better than the ARMA model: the RMSE is smaller.

-I was frankly astonished to obtain results this reasonable, given the challenges posed by the missing information (see Part 2 above) and the required monthly binning.
+Note that the results seem reasonable, despite the challenges posed by the missing information (see Part 2 above) and the required monthly binning.
 But as any good physicist can tell you, predictions are meaningless if they don't come with error bars.
 Let's see what these plots look like when we include a 95% confidence interval:

 <p align="center">
 <img src="images/results2.png" width="700">
 </p>

-Unfortunately the 95% confidence interval is rather large: it spans most of the range of the training data itself.
+The 95% confidence interval is rather large: it spans most of the range of the training data itself.
 This means we should take our predictions with a hefty grain of salt.

 # 6. Conclusions and Future Work <a name="part6"></a>